sunset

 Severe storms can arise quickly on Georgian Bay.
 If a storm approaches, take shelter in a hard-topped vehicle or nearby park facility.
 Avoid outdoor activities, including swimming, until 30 minutes after the last signs of lightning or thunder.

-Swimming at the mouth of the Nottawasaga River is not permitted due to dangerous undertows.
+Swimming at the mouth of the Nottawasaga River is not recommended due to dangerous undertows.
 Local rivers and streams are NOT tested by the provincial park for bathing quality.

 14. Does the park have ticks / poison ivy?